Stefan Tripković (footballer, born 1993)

-Stefan Tripković (Стефан Трипковић; born 27 July 1993) is a Serbian football striker.
+Stefan Tripković (Стефан Трипковић; born 27 July 1993) is a Serbian retired football striker.

 Career

 He had solid performances, playing for youth categories of Sloga Kraljevo, often has been declared as a Man of the match, had one league appearance, and one league cup match for first team.
 Later, he left to his hometown, Trstenik, in club with same name, but within the industry of Prva Petoletka.
-At the beginning of 2013, he was playing for Widnau, Swiss lower-ranked club, where he scored 3 goals on 4 matches.
+At the beginning of 2013, he was playing for FC Widnau, Swiss lower-ranked club, where he scored 3 goals on 4 matches.
 Then he moved to Tallinna Kalev and, he quickly became a favorite of fans of that club.
 He scored 7 goals on 18 appearances.

 In February 2014, he returned to Serbia and signed with Rad.

 He was a member of selections under 16 and 18 years old.